GGtray/wiki-content/content/Airflow/airflow.md

 ## Pain Points
-The worst part of Airflow is the environment setup, the
+The worst part of Airflow is the environment setup, the airflow is written by python, and need a lot of dependency library, but since the airflow is still being developed, it is so easy to get one of the dependency library out-of-date.
+Thus people always use docker image to run airflow.

+This issue is extremly important when running on kubernetes